I tossed and turned.

 I had trouble falling asleep after 10pm.

-Fall asleep only to wake up with a racing heart?
-And then stay up hours.
+Sometimes I’d fall asleep only to wake up with a racing heart.
+And stayed up hours.

-Do you wake up just as tired or worse than when you went to bed?
+I woke up just as tired or worse than when I went to bed.

 Consult your healthcare provider before starting any treatments.

 I struggled with chronic insomnia for two decades.
-Mine was caused by adrenal fatigue and everything that goes with that condition.
+Mine was caused by burnout and everything that goes with that condition.
 I had trouble falling asleep and staying asleep.